A deep learning approach to clustering visual arts: Proposed method

 In recent years, a deep clustering paradigm has emerged that exploits the ability of deep neural networks to find complex nonlinear relationships among data for clustering purposes \citep{xie2016unsupervised,guo2017deep,yang2017towards}.
 The idea is to jointly optimize the task of mapping the input data to a lower dimensional space and the task of finding a set of cluster centroids in this latent space.
 Deep clustering is being used with very promising results in several real domains, e.g.~\citep{bhowmik2018deep,lu2019audio}; however, it is usually applied directly to the original input.
 In this paper, we leverage the ability of a deep network like DenseNet121 to extract meaningful and more compact features from very complex artistic images before clustering them.

-The global average pooled features from the previous step are provided as input to a deep embedded clustering model, such as the one proposed by \cite{xie2016unsupervised}.
+The global average pooled features from the previous step are provided as input to a deep embedded clustering model, such as the DEC model proposed by \cite{xie2016unsupervised}.
 Basically, DEC is based on an autoencoder and a so-called clustering layer connected to the embedded layer of the autoencoder.
-Autoencoders are neural networks that learn to reconstruct their input: an encoder $\phi$ learns a nonlinear function that maps the input data to a smaller hidden latent space; a decoder $\psi$ learns to reconstruct the original input using this latent representation.
-The autoencoder parameters are updated by minimizing a classic mean squared reconstruction loss:

-where $n$ is the cardinality of the dataset, $x_i$ is the $i$-th input sample and $x'_i$ its reconstruction.
-In addition to the input layer, which depends on the specific input shape, and which in our case is equal to 1024, the encoder size has been set as in the original paper in 500-500-2000-10 hidden units, where 10 is the size of the latent embedded space.
-The embedded features are then reshaped and propagated through the decoder part of the network, which mirrors the encoder hyperparameters in reverse order and restores the embedded features back to the original input.
+Autoencoders are neural networks that learn to reconstruct their input using an encoder and a decoder in combination.
+The encoder transforms the data with a nonlinear mapping $\phi:X\rightarrow Z$, where $X$ is the input space and $Z$ is a smaller hidden latent space.
+The decoder learns to reconstruct the input using this latent representation, $\psi:Z\rightarrow X$.
+This is done in a completely unsupervised way, with no knowledge of a target variable.
+In addition to the input layer, which depends on the specific input shape, and which in our case is equal to 1024, the encoder size has been set as in \citep{xie2016unsupervised} to 500-500-2000-10 hidden units, where 10 is the size of the latent embedded space.
+The embedded features are then reshaped and propagated through the decoder part of the network, which mirrors the encoder hyperparameters in reverse order and restores the embedded features back to the original input space.
+To learn the nonlinear mappings $\phi$ and $\psi$, the autoencoder parameters are updated by minimizing a classic mean squared reconstruction loss: